-One of San Antonio’s top landmarks is The Alamo, situated downtown.
+One of San Antonio’s top landmarks is The Alamo, situated in the heart of Downtown San Antonio.
 This historical site dates back to 1718 but is most known for being the location of the Battle of the Alamo in 1836.
 Having served as a fortress for several countries, it’s beautifully preserved today as a monument to Texan Heritage.

 You can brief yourself on The Alamo’s significance at the Wall of History.
 You’ll love meeting actors, portraying soldiers and historical figures, and even watching scheduled reenactments of various battle scenes.
 The effort put into keeping the spirit and history of The Alamo alive is astounding!

 The grounds of the Alamo compound are stunning, too.
 Admire the cactus garden, Alamo Church, or the original battlegrounds.
 All are kept pristine.
 After your visit, you will always, “Remember the Alamo!”

 Ready to see the wild side of San Antonio?
 Take a trip to the San Antonio Zoo to appreciate over 8,500 animals, both exotic and local.
 Founded in the 1800s, the zoo maintains much of its charm with attractions like a vintage carousel, while incorporating modern features for guests and animals throughout its 56 acres.
 Today, it’s one of San Antonio’s top attractions.